CU-CSCI3308-Fall2023/Wordle/meeting-logs.md

 4. Worked on the html and css for the game board and keyboard.
 5. Discussed next steps and final goals for the project.

+## Tuesday 12/5 1:00 pm CSEL
+1. Aligned/delegated tasks missing to get the project done
+2. Fixed bug where the user could still type/delete characters after the game ended
+3. Worked on the project presentation

 # TA Meetings

 ## Friday 11/10 4:30 CSEL